RedisLabs/redislabs-docs/content/ri/using-redisinsight/auto-discover-databases.md

     All of the databases that were successfully added are dislayed on the screen.
 To see the databases in the Databases page, click **VIEW DATABASES**.

-## Auto-discovery for Redis Enterprise Cloud Databases
+## Auto-discovery for Redis Enterprise Cloud databases

 To automatically discover and add Redis Enterprise Cloud (RC) databases to RedisInsight: